TechnicallyComputers/invoiceninja.github.io/source/en/basic-settings.md

 <h2 id=task_settings>Task Settings</h2>

-Settings here govern the rules and behaviors related to tasks, which are nested in projects.
+Settings here govern the rules and behaviors related to tasks entities.
+Tasks are typically attached to projects, so you can manage and invoice multiple work tasks to your clients on behalf of you and your team.

-* **Default Tax Rate** - Custom field to set a flat default task rate per hour.
-* **Auto Start Tasks** - Enable to automatically start a task's time tracking when a task is created.
+* **Auto Start Tasks** - Toggle on in order to start time tracking when a task is created.
+What this does exactly, is puts in the current date/time into the Start Date and Start Time fields for the task when it is created.
 * **Show Task End Date** - Enables an "*End Date*" field when creating and editing tasks.

-These rules strictly govern
+When enabled, it allows accounting for tasks that run overnight, or over multiple days.
+* **Show Task Item Description** - A task entity itself already has a general Description field, but enabling this will create a unique customizable Description field underneath each line item on the Task entity.
+* **Show Task Billable** - Enabling this produces a check box to toggle whether a particular line item on a task entity is billable or not, allowing for the documentation of tasks that are not billable.

+***Configure Statuses*** - This button enters another settings panel for "*Task Statuses*" which manages a list of selectable statuses for tasks, for example:  Backlog, Ready to do, In Progress, and Done.
+All there is to configure for a task status, is the name of the status, and an indicator color.

+* **Invoice Task Datelog** - Include the dates of entries from the task log in the line item description when generating the task invoice.
+* **Invoice Task Timelog** - Include the timestamps of a given task in the line item description when generating the task invoice.
+* **Invoice Task Hours** - Include the duration of the task in the line item description for the task when generating the task invoice.

+* **Invoice Task Project** - Include the project name that the task belongs to in the line item description for the task when generating the task invoice.

 * **Show Tasks Table** - When enabled, will always present a "*Tasks*" category when adding items to invoices, where you can select tasks assigned to a client, and add them to the invoice.
-* **Invoice Task Datelog** - Include the dates of entries in the task log when adding the task to an invoice.
-* **Invoice Task Timelog** - Include the timestamps of a given task when adding it to an invoice.
+* **Lock Invoiced Tasks** - Tasks that have already been invoiced cannot be edited.
+Disabled by default.
 * **Add Documents to Invoice** - Enable to make documents attached to your tasks, visible to clients as well as admin portal users.

-**Configure Statuses** - This button enters another settings panel for "*Task Statuses*" which manages a list of selectable statuses for tasks, for example:  Backlog, Ready to do, In Progress, and Done.
-All there is to configure for a task status, is the name of the status, and an indicator color.
+* **Client Portal** - Enables clients viewing task entities assigned to them when they are logged in to the client portal frontend.
+Select from the drop down field to select which tasks can be visible to them, either Invoiced, Uninvoiced, or All task entities.

 <h2 id=expense_settings>Expense Settings</h2>